 Checks on medical history are not permitted.
 However, for specific roles an employer can carry out a medical examination before hiring in order to ascertain that the employee can perform his or her duties.

 (c) Drug screening?

 Drug screening is not permitted, apart from specific roles.

 Yes, a company must check immigration status before hiring a foreign employee in order to prevent the hiring of illegal immigrants.

 No specific regulation applies to social media checks.

-The general rule is set out in Article 8 of the Workers Statute, which prohibits an employer from carrying out investigations before hiring (eg, into relationships, religious views, opinions and any other facts which are irrelevant to professional qualifications).
+The general rule is set out in Article 8 of the Workers Statute, which prohibits an employer from carrying out investigations before hiring on facts not relevant for assessing the worker's professional attitude (eg, into relationships, religious views, political opinions and any other facts which are irrelevant to professional qualifications).

 Wages and working time

 Is there a national minimum wage and, if so, what is it?